Lehmancreations/Test/README.md

-# test
+# test repo
-This is just a test for testing all my clients
-Trying to push from work and home.
-This really is just a junk repository

-## new
-THis is just an update to see if i can push
+This is a junk repo and this branch is just for the web page in github pages.